lim-yong-jae/CNN/FCN/README.md

 dataset1 is the dataset that i use, and i get it from: https://github.com/divamgupta/image-segmentation-keras.

 # Problem
- My CNN classify only 2 class but there are 11 class.
-So i use custom loss function.
-My loss function is defined as
+ My CNN classify only 2 class when i use CrossEntropy Loss function, but there are 11 class.
+So i should use another loss function that deal with predicted output independently.
+So i use BCELoss function which can be used for multiclass that is BCEWithLogitsLoss.

 # Train Result